Why are so many employee incentive plans ineffective and counterproductive? The plans often make one of the four following mistakes.

 Overall a good incentive program should have two or three measures and should be balanced between top line revenue and profitability.
 Having the right program for your organization will cause all team members to begin rowing in the same direction.

-Mark Snyder is a Principal with FocusCFO based in Cleveland, OH.
+Mark Snyder is a Fractional CFO with FocusCFO and is based in Cleveland, OH.